ethereum-attestation-service/eas-docs-site/docs/Use Cases/reputations.md

 In today's digital world, trust and reputation are increasingly important for individuals, businesses, and organizations to establish and maintain.
 Traditional methods of building trust and reputation, such as personal relationships and word-of-mouth referrals, can be slow and limited in scope.
 Online, trust and reputation are often based on subjective and unverifiable information, such as online reviews and social media posts, which can be manipulated and unreliable.

 ## Solution
-EAS provides a decentralized solution for securely storing and verifying attestations about an individual's, business's, or organization's trust and reputation.
+EAS provides a decentralized solution for securely creating, storing, and verifying attestations about an individual's, business's, or organization's trust and reputation.
 With EAS, anyone can create and verify attestations about their trustworthiness and reputation, providing a secure and transparent way to establish and maintain trust and reputation online.

 ## Example
 Imagine a network of individuals who want to create a more transparent and trustworthy reputation system.
 Each member of the network can create and verify attestations about the trustworthiness of others in the network, using a schema that includes information such as the individual's level of trustworthiness, the number of attestations made about them, and any comments or feedback from other members of the network.